 Figure 7.2-1 is a comparison of modeled storage in Camp Far West Reservoir throughout the simulation period under the No Action Alternative and the Proposed Project (Near-Term Condition).
 The figure demonstrates that storage in Camp Far West is often greater under the Proposed Project, and that the maximum possible storage is 9,836 ac-ft greater.
-The increase in carryover storage in many years means that reservoir storage is often higher, even in years when the reservoir does not fill during the winter.
+The reservoir is typically higher in wetter years, when additional water can be stored under the Proposed Project (Near-Term Condition).
+The reservoir is often lower in drier years, when additional water is required to be released to meet increased minimum streamflow requirements.

 Figure 7.2-1.
-Comparison of Camp Far West Reservoir storage from WY 1976 through WY 2014 for the No Action Alternative (Baseline) and the Proposed Project.
+Comparison of Camp Far West Reservoir storage from WY 1976 through WY 2014 for the No Action Alternative (Baseline Condition) and the Proposed Project (Near-Term Condition).

-Table 7.2-2 shows minimum, average, and maximum elevations in Camp Far West Reservoir under the Proposed Project during the representative dry, normal, and wet water years.
+Table 7.2-2 shows minimum, average, and maximum elevations in Camp Far West Reservoir under the Proposed Project (Near-Term Condition) during the representative dry, normal, and wet Wys.

 Table 7.2-2.
-Minimum and maximum elevations in Camp Far West Reservoir in the representative dry, normal and wet Water Years from WY 1976 through WY 2014 under SSWD's Proposed Project (Near-Term Condition).
+Minimum and maximum elevations in Camp Far West Reservoir in the representative dry, normal and wet Water Years from WY 1976 through WY 2014 under SSWD's Proposed

+Project (Near-Term Condition).

 Water Year Minimum Daily Elevation (ft) Average Daily Elevation (ft) Maximum Daily Elevation (ft) Annual Elevation Fluctuation (ft)

-2001 (Dry Year) 227.7 251.1 286.0 58.3
+2001 (Dry Year) 228.1 249.2 284.0 55.9

-2003 (Normal Year) 223.8 275.2 305.0 81.2
+2003 (Normal Year) 225.1 275.4 305.0 79.9

-1995 (Wet Year) 190.4 272.9 305.0 114.6
+1995 (Wet Year) 187.9 272.1 305.0 117.1

-Under the Proposed Project, carryover storage is higher in most years, particularly wetter years, than it would be under the No Action Alternative.
-Figure 7.2-2 shows an exceedance plot of modeled carryover storage under the Proposed Project and the No Action Alternative.
-Carryover storage is 5,200 ac-ft higher on average.
+Under the Proposed Project (Near-Term Condition), carryover storage is higher in most years, particularly wetter years, than it would be under the No Action Alternative.
+Figure 7.2-2 shows an exceedance plot of modeled carryover storage under the Proposed Project (Near-Term Condition) and the No Action Alternative.
+Carryover storage is 4,700 ac-ft higher on average.

 Figure 7.2-2.
-Comparison of Camp Far West Reservoir carryover storage probability of exceedance from WY 1976 through WY 2014 for the No Action Alternative (Baseline) and the Proposed Project (Near-Term Condition).
+Comparison of Camp Far West Reservoir carryover storage probability of exceedance from WY 1976 through WY 2014 for the No Action Alternative (Baseline Condition) and the Proposed Project (Near-Term Condition).

-Typical reservoir operations are largely unaffected by the increase in available storage under the Proposed Project.
-Reservoir storage is often higher; however, the reservoir's fill and drawdown pattern is essentially identical to the No Action Alternative.
-Figure 7.2-3 shows maximum, mean, median, and minimum daily storage for Camp Far West Reservoir under the Proposed Project and the No Action Alternative.
+Typical reservoir operations are largely unaffected by the increase in available storage under the Proposed Project (Near-Term Condition).
+Reservoir storage is often higher, although the reservoir often fills slightly later in the year given the increased minimum flow requirements in the fall under the new license.
+However, the reservoir's fill and drawdown pattern is essentially identical to the No Action Alternative.
+Figure 7.2-3 shows maximum, mean, median, and minimum daily storage for Camp Far West Reservoir under the Proposed Project (Near-Term Condition) and the No Action Alternative.

 Figure 7.2-3.
-Maximum, mean, median, and minimum daily Camp Far West Reservoir storage levels from WY 1976 through WY 2014 for the No Action Alternative (Baseline) and the Proposed Project (Near-Term Condition).
+Maximum, mean, median, and minimum daily Camp Far West Reservoir storage levels from WY 1976 through WY 2014 for the No Action Alternative (Baseline Condition) and the Proposed Project (Near-Term Condition).